panther-labs/panther/docs/gitbook/tutorials/s3-monitoring-fundamentals.md

 ### Comparing Logs

-Given the same request, we saw about a 40 minute latency difference between S3 Server Access logs and CloudTrail.
+Given the same request, we saw about a 40 minute difference between S3 Server Access logs and CloudTrail.
 The logs below show the difference in the data collected:

 ![CloudTrail vs Access Logs](../.gitbook/assets/tutorials/s3-logs-comparison.jpg "CloudTrail vs S3 Access Logs")